Sign Up for Ross Email

 Ross also participates in conferences that seek to address underrepresentation in business, including:

 We encourage you to visit Diversity Matters at Michigan, which serves as a comprehensive portal to diversity resources at the University of Michigan.

-If it has been more than one year from your original application, you need to submit a completely new application.
+If you reapply after more than one application cycle from your original application, you will need to submit a completely new application.